DCprivate/dataset-builder/DataHarvester/README.md

 ## Documentation

-See the `docs/` directory for additional documentation:
+See the `docs/` directory for pipeline details:
 - `docs/to-do.md` - Project tasks and roadmap
 - `docs/to-do-2.md` - Additional planned features

 ## Monitoring and Logs

-- Application logs are stored in the `logs/` directory
+- Application logs are stored in the `logs/` directory.
-- Each service maintains its own log files
+- Each service writes logs independently for better traceability.
-- MongoDB data is persisted in docker volumes
+- MongoDB data is persisted in Docker volumes; you can configure AWS S3 or another storage solution as needed for larger-scale workflows.